 One Person’s Laundry Per Day

 I despised this option because you’re basically a prisoner to the laundry room every day.
-Plus, we now we have more people in our family than days of the week which renders this laundry schedule impossible.
+Plus with a large family this laundry schedule is nearly impossible.

 Color Sorter Rotation

 This is how my mom did it when we were kids.
 Everyone sorted our colors into baskets in the laundry room and she threw in a load when she felt like it.
 The problem with this method for me is you never feel caught up.
 Not to mention it seems like what you need is never clean.

 There have been several phases in our life when this was necessary:

 B) if our pets bring in a hoard of fleas or

 C) God forbid, a lice scare at school forces us to wash every piece of fabric we own

 The perk of the laundry mat is to go during off hours and dominate all the machines.
 The downside is you have to fold and hang up all the clothes at once.
 And let’s not forget the joy of carting them all home to put away.

 After many attempts to find the perfect laundry schedule I finally did.